SaskiaFreytag/bioc-intro/_episodes/20-r-rstudio.md

 **Example**

-The shema below represents the working directory `bioc-intro` with the `data` and `fig_output` sub-directories, and 2 files in the latter:
+The schema below represents the working directory `bioc-intro` with the `data` and `fig_output` sub-directories, and 2 files in the latter:

 ```